00A Tree Is Made of Air

 01Zoom Into a Leaf

-To see how the sky gets turned into sugar, we have to go small - smaller than seems reasonable.
+So let's shrink down and go find one.
 A leaf is a thin, flat solar panel.
-Slide the zoom below and fall through its layers: the whole tree, then one leaf, then the spongy green tissue inside called the mesophyll, then a single living cell.
+Slide the zoom below and fall through its layers - the whole tree, then one leaf, then the spongy green tissue inside called the mesophyll, then a single living cell.

 Notice the pores on the underside - the stomata.
-These are adjustable mouths.
-Carbon dioxide drifts in through them; oxygen and water vapor drift out.
-Inside each cell, once we get there, we will find dozens of tiny green machines.
+Adjustable mouths.
+CO₂ drifts in through them; oxygen and water vapor drift out.
+Inside each cell, dozens of tiny green machines.
 Those are our destination.

 One continuous zoom: tree → leaf → cell